 Town Historian Virginia Tomkiewicz organized the Society in 1969.
-In 1978, the Town of Greece provided a house on English Road for the office of the historian and meeting space for the Society.
-In 1988, under the initiative of Town Supervisor Donald Riley, Wegmans Food Markets sold a house that was formerly owned by Gordon A. Howe, Greece Supervisor and Monroe County Manager, to the Society for $1.00 and generously funded moving the house to what is now the Greece Town Campus.
+In 1978, the Town of Greece provided a house on English Road for the office of the historian and a meeting space for the Society.
+In 1988, under the initiative of Town Supervisor Donald Riley, Wegmans Food Markets sold a house that was formerly owned by Gordon A. Howe, Greece Supervisor, and Monroe County Manager, to the Society for $1.00 and generously funded moving the house to what is now the Greece Town Campus.
 In 1992, with the help of Senator Joseph Robach, the Society was awarded a NY State grant to build a museum addition, and with additional financial help from Donald Newcomb, the museum addition was opened and named Newcomb Hall in his and his family’s honor.
-Until 2016, the Town Historian was housed at the Greece Historical Society when it moved to the Greece Public Library.
+The office of the Town Historian was located at the Greece Historical Society until 2016 when it was moved to the Greece Public Library.

 Funding and Support

-Funding for the Historical Society comes from memberships, donations from individuals, organizations and businesses, museum shop sales, grants, and fundraising events.
+Funding for the Historical Society comes from memberships, contributions from individuals, organizations, and businesses, museum shop sales, grants, and fundraising events.

 Free public programs